-A sponge cake can be stored in a sealed, airtight container at room temperature for up to three days.
-I have friends who have accepted gifts of cake from me who have nommed on them for many days afterward (up to five).
+A sponge cake can be stored in a sealed, airtight container at room temperature for about three days.
+I have friends who have nommed on a cake for up to five days.

-Freezing helps seal the moisture in whereas refrigerating dries things out.
-The area of any cake that is most negatively impacted by freezing is the icing, as it does not thaw out looking as perky as it did when it was first applied.
-That said, freezing results in a far more tasty cake than one that has gone stale- either at room temperature or in a refrigerator.
+Freezing helps seal the moisture in, whereas refrigerating dries things out.
+The area of any cake that is most negatively impacted by freezing is the icing, as icing does not thaw out looking as perky as it did when it was first applied.
+That said, freezing results in a far more tasty cake than one that has gone stale and dry—either at room temperature or in a refrigerator.

 If you're worried about cakes getting moldy, don't.
 I've kept cupcakes around to see what happens to them, and they don't grow mold.
 They just dry out and harden.
 They actually become rather cute fossils that make for excellent projectile weapons.
 Nobody would expect a cupcake to be as hard as a rock, which makes your attack all the more surprising and wonderfully painful.